natario1/CameraView/README.md

 camera.takePicture();
 ```

 You can also use `camera.takePictureSnapshot()` to capture a preview frame.
-This is faster, though will
+This can be faster,
-ensure lower quality output.
+but the output is lower quality of course.

 ### Capturing Video